tonykastaneda/ddmk-nevercry/README.md

 ### 2.6 - Vanillia-esq
 This 2.6 is set up to have a vanilla playthorugh were weapons are acquired at the story beats

-When trying to install DDMK the first time around I stumbled across this [video](https://www.youtube.com/watch?v=MAHKvElDCS8&lc=UgwY7iptsZnIIByvTYx4AaABAg) saddly none of it worked.
-But In the description he has a preconfig directory of 2.6 Beta 2 along with Downgraded exe files and tweaks that fix certain crashes in speicific parts of the game.
-More specifically a crash in Misison 19 When Virgil joins you in the 2nd phase of the Arkham fight.
-Because the `Single Actor` option needs to be on in order to use the style switching, Virgl `and by extension the doppleganger skill` don't work and/or crashes the game.
-Thus ProjectXsent has wrote in a pre config script that skips that phase in M19 all together.
+When I first came across DDMK and tried installing it I found this [guide](https://youtu.be/MAHKvElDCS8?si=u2rRGhRX4Zic3E98), sadly it no longer seemed work with the newer HD collection updates.
+However there was a link to a preconfigured directory of DDMK 2.6 Beta 2, which contained the downgraded .exe files along with specific tweaks to prevent crashes on certain mission segments.
+One of the segments in question is phase 2 of the Arkham fight in mission 19 when Virgil joins.
+This happens because the style switching requires the 'Single Actor' option in DDMK to be active which conflicts with Virgil's and the doppelganger's functionalities.
+To fix this, ProjectXsent included a script in the preconfig that skips this phase 2 in Mission 19 altogether

 > [!NOTE]
 > This config has seemingly been tested according to comments in the oringal video and has worked for me past M10 (6-25-24).
 Will update this section with a proper playthrough